abhay-venkatesh/abhay-venkatesh.github.io/_pages/about.md

 <h2 id="about"><a class="section-link" href="#about" title="Link to About">About</a></h2>

-Abhay is an AI engineer.
+Abhay is an AI engineer and researcher.
 He was an early ML engineer at [Anduril](https://www.anduril.com/), working on autonomy and later on frontier models for national security.
 Before that he did machine learning research.

 <h2 id="engineering"><a class="section-link" href="#engineering" title="Link to Selected engineering work">Selected engineering work</a></h2>